How PDQ Could Be Made Dev-Ops Ready (2017)

 Where it could be improved

-Ansible scripts are plain text scripts - they are yaml files, resource files and the rare python extension.
-As such, the whole setup is version controlled in git (pick source control of your choice here).
-This makes it easy to have an audit of changes, to roll back the script (not necessarily role back what happened when it ran) and use commits to infer why a certain change was made and when.
+Ansible scripts are plain-text scripts - they are YAML files, resource files and the rare python extension.
+As such, the whole setup can be version controlled in git (pick source control of your choice here).
+Version control makes it easy to have an audit of changes, to pick up older versions and use commits to infer why a specific change was made and when.

-There is a built-in spot for adding powershell and other scripts.
-This is great, as being able to make ad-hoc scripts part of a deployment is essential.
+There is a built-in spot for adding PowerShell and other scripts.
+This editor is useful, as being able to make ad-hoc scripts part of a deployment is essential.
 However, the editors are not particularly developer friendly - they appear to be simply notepad.
-Embedding something like scintilla, or one of the other common editor tools would make a difference - where there would be syntax highlighting, it would understand block-indenting (selection of a chunk of lines and indenting or dedenting the lot) and a few of the simpler IDE manipulations that are common.
+Embedding something like scintilla, VSCode components, or one of the other familiar editor tools would make a difference.
+They would have syntax highlighting, understand block-indenting (selection of a chunk of lines and indenting or dedenting the lot) and a few of the standard IDE manipulations.

 Ansible has some simple things like “line in file” and modules specifically for dealing with this.
-Since some tools come with a configuration file, having some quick tools, perhaps following the wizard style of the rest of PDQ, to perform these would save a bit of repetition.
-As it stands - you will need to build your own, probaby using powershell or similar.
+Since some software comes with an existing configuration file, having some quick tools to perform these would save a bit of repetition.
+These tools could perhaps follow the wizard style of the rest of PDQ, As it stands - you will need to build your own, probably using PowerShell or similar, which would be great if it interfaced with version control.

-As mentioned above, there are simple conditionals based on bitness and the presence of a file.
-Some more powerful conditions would help though.
+As mentioned above, there are simple conditionals based on 32/64 bit and the presence of a file.
+Some more comprehensive conditions would help though.

 A starting point would be “if pattern is in file” - detecting a text pattern in a file, regex capable.